 Over time, the way that we drive has changed—and so, the driving test itself has changed too.
 Since testing was first made compulsory in 1934, new additions to the test have included the theory test in 1996 and the hazard perception test in 2002.
 The practical test has changed too: in 2010, an independent driving section was introduced, and the number of required manoeuvres was reduced from two to one.

-The DVSA have highlighted one key reason for making changes to the driving test: to reduce the number of young people killed in road collisions, which currently account for over a quarter of all deaths amongst 15–19-year-olds.
+The DVSA highlighted one key reason for making changes to the driving test: to reduce the number of young people killed in road collisions, which currently account for over a quarter of all deaths amongst 15–19-year-olds.

 Though the examiner won’t provide you with turn-by-turn directions during this section, you can still ask them to confirm where you’re going if you’re unsure.
 It’s okay to go the wrong way, as long as you don’t make any driving faults.

-It’s also important to note that whilst the majority of driving tests will now involve the use of a sat nav, one in five tests won’t.
+It’s also important to note that whilst the majority of driving tests now involve the use of a sat nav, one in five tests won’t.
 If your test does not involve a sat nav, you’ll need to follow traffic signs instead.

 No changes are being planned to the theory test, and for the moment only car practical tests are affected—tests for other vehicles will remain the same until further notice.

 Here at PassMeFast, we offer a wide range of intensive courses suited to learners of any experience level—even if you’re a complete beginner.
+We even offer fast-track practical tests, which means you could get passed in just a few short weeks.
 To learn more about how our courses work, check out our guide to crash courses.
 You can also visit the PassMeFast blog to get informed about all the latest test updates, plus useful advice to help you pass first time.